valmir-filho/projeto-base-node-typescript-windows/README.md

 - "npm i -D eslint" (linter para o TypeScript);
 - "npm i -D @types/node" (biblioteca de tipos para os módulos nativos do Node.js);
 - "tsc --init" (cria o arquivo "tsconfig.json", com as configurações do TypeScript para o projeto);
 - "npm init @eslint/config" (cria o arquivo de configuração do ESLint).
-Após a instalação, Definir as seguintes configurações:
+Após a instalação, definir as seguintes configurações:
   - How would you like to use EsLint?
 "To check syntax, find problems, and enforce code style";
   - What type of modules does your project use?
 "JavaScript modules (import/export)";
   - Which framework does your project use?
 "None of these";